tl-its-umich-edu/annoto-gai/README.md

 #### Scripts used:
 Currently, 5 scripts are used:
-1. `config.py`: Contains the `Config` class used to store environmental and confirugration variables, as well as two other classes for OpenAI and LangChain API usage.
+1. `configData.py`: Contains the `configVars` class used to store environmental variables, as well as two other classes for OpenAI and LangChain API usage.
 2. `utils.py`: Contains common functions used to save and load data.
 3. `transcriptLoader.py`: Contains the `TranscriptData` class that handles transcript file loading and initital processing.
 4. `topicExtractor.py`: Contains the `TopicModeller` class and functions to handle topic extraction from the processed transcript data.